mozilla/addon-sdk/JPM.md

   * `-o/--overload/--overload-modules`: Bake the SDK add-ons into the addon itself so it uses the local repo SDK rather than the ones built into Firefox.
 Should be able to consume a PATH to the SDK or use a global ENV var.
 * **test**: Runs tests for the current add-on or the SDK
   * `-f/--filter <FILENAMES>:<TESTNAMES>`: Filter tests to be run by the expression.
 Maybe a better interface for this?
-  * `--test-packges/--test-addons`: An alias for the old `testaddons` and `testpkgs`, do we need these to be two separate commands?
-A test should set up an addon on its own and be filterable with `-f` if we want to separate the two.
 * **xpi**: Creates a `xpi` file of the CWD.

 ### Will be Supported Eventually (not high priority)